 Senior Matthew Moseley tied for 10th as the event was shortened to 36 holes.

 Spartans in 11th place midway through the second round.

-In his first year back as head coach of his alma mater, Casey Lubahn took the initial steps towards restoring the tradition of the Michigan State men's golf program.
+In his first two years back as head coach of his alma mater, Casey Lubahn has taken the initial steps towards restoring the tradition of the Michigan State men's golf program.
 Lubahn was announced as the 10th head coach in Spartan men's golf history on June 30, 2011, after spending three seasons as head coach of Miami University.

 In 2011-12, the Spartans won one tournament, the Georgetown Intercollegiate, while also posting five top-5 finishes, including a fourth place finish at the Big Ten Championship.
 It was a marked improvement for MSU at the conference championship, as it had placed 11th (2009), seventh (2010) and 10th (2011) in the previous three seasons.